-On July 8, 2020, Treasury’s Office of Foreign Assets Control (OFAC) settled with with Amazon.com, Inc. over the company’s potential civil liability for its likely violations of US sanctions.
+On July 8, 2020, Treasury’s Office of Foreign Assets Control (OFAC) settled with Amazon.com, Inc. over the company’s potential civil liability for its likely violations of US sanctions.
 The tech giant has agreed to pay $134,523 to settle allegations that it provided goods and services to individuals in Crimea, Syria, and Iran.

 The fine imposed by OFAC is relatively minor, with the “non-egregious” nature of the violations and remediation measures implemented by Amazon as mitigating factors.